Skip to content

 Bases: StrEnum

-The state of a worker
+The lifecycle state of a Worker.

 INIT class-attribute instance-attribute